 “Sales reps are in a competitive role.
 I’m a big believer in destination sales.
 Without a sales quota, there is no destination.
 We use sales quotas for revenue, volume, and profit.
 By applying a better sales quota model to the sales function, we’ve achieved positive growth year-over-year with over 210 new clients with a recurring revenue stream.” – George Schildge, CEO, Matrix Marketing Group

 Regardless of your sales quota type, you’ll need a way to measure performance.
-A CRM tool such as Freshsales lets you view metrics of all types, allowing you to track and analyze the activity of yourself and your team.
-To see if Freshsales will work for your business, take advantage of their 30-day free trial by clicking on the link below.
+A CRM tool such as Freshsales lets you view metrics of all types, allowing you to track and analyze the activity of your team and yourself.
+To see if Freshsales will work for your business, take advantage of their 30-day free trial.

 2. Consider Your Target Review Period